phollyer/ElmX/README.md

 ElmX is a command line tool for helping with Elm development.

 Currently it can be used to find all unused modules in an Elm project, which is useful for cleaning up said project.

-However, I intend to continue developing this further, and add many more features, so please see the TODO list below for more information on this.
-The end goal is to add a GUI wrapper around it, so that it can also be used by folks who prefer not to use the command line.
+At the moment, ElmX supports projects of type `application`, as defined in your projects' `elm.json` file, `package`s are next on the list.

+For details on features that are planned once `packages` are supported, see the [TODO](#todo) section below.

 ## Installation

 ### OSX

 Head over to the [Releases](https://github.com/phollyer/elmx/releases) page and grab the binary for your Mac - both x64 and arm64 are supported.
-Place the binary somewhere on your PATH, and you're good to go - except for Apples security settings.
-You'll need to enable the binary to run by making it executable.
-To do this, open a terminal and run the following command:
+Place the binary somewhere on your PATH, and you should be good to go.

+If you need to make the binary executable, open a terminal and run the following command:

 ``` shell
 chmod 755 /path/to/elmx
 ```

-The last step is to navigate to the directory where you've placed the binary, in `Finder`, right click and select Open, this will allow you to run `elmx` from that point on.
+If you have any problems with Apple's security settings refusing to allow the binary to run, you'll need to navigate to the directory where you've placed the binary, (you must do this in `Finder`), then right click the binary and select Open, this will allow you to run `elmx` from that point on.

 ### Linux